2.5 billion people, nukes and missiles. What could go wrong?

 Indian Prime Minister Narendra Modi tweeted the accomplishment "makes every Indian proud."

+But some in China see the test as a provocation.
+And provocations can make the region less stable, which can lead to hostilities, says Victor Gao, the director of the China National Association of International Studies.

-"To contemplate a war, especially involving involving nuclear weapons, against each other is completely ludicrous," Victor Gao, the director of the China National Association of International Studies, told CNN.
+"To contemplate a war, especially involving involving nuclear weapons, against each other is completely ludicrous," Gao told CNN.
 "And it's a misallocation of resources."

-Hua Chunying, a spokeswoman for China's Foreign Ministry responded to a question about the missile launch by noting UN Security Council regulations regarding nuclear capable ballistic missiles and stressing that the two countries "are not rivals for competition but partners for cooperation."
+Hua Chunying, a spokeswoman for China's Foreign Ministry, responded to a question about the missile launch by noting UN Security Council regulations regarding nuclear capable ballistic missiles and stressing that the two countries "are not rivals for competition but partners for cooperation."

-An Indian Foreign Ministry spokesman responded by telling CNN that it's "strategic capabilities are not targeted at against any particular country," and that the country abides by its international obligations.
+An Indian Foreign Ministry spokesman responded by telling CNN that its "strategic capabilities are not targeted against any particular country," and that the country abides by its international obligations.

 But not everyone shares such a sanguine view of the Sino-Indian relationship.